 Canon’s cheapest EOS M model is very competitively priced and offers an easy introduction to interchangeable lens cameras for smartphone or compact camera upgraders.
 But to make it ‘simple’, Canon has taken away a lot of the external controls, which means you spend more time in the menus and touchscreen interface.
 The plain rectangular body is also a little awkward to hold and shoot with.
 It doesn’t always capture sharp shots in low light, either, when rival cameras manage this perfectly well.
 The EOS M100 is small, simple and affordable nonetheless.

 The Olympus PEN series is aimed squarely at beginners and smartphone upgraders, catering specifically for fashion-conscious bloggers and Instagramers.
 It does this with a blend of style, responsiveness and image quality that’s instantly endearing.
 Olympus’s ‘EZ’ pancake lens is a must-have companion for this camera, offering a 3x zoom range in a super-slim retracting design that means the PEN takes up little space in your bag.
-So why get the older PEN E-PL8 rather than the new E-PL9?
-The E-PL9 brings 4K video and better image stabilisation, but the E-PL8 is almost as good, a lot cheaper and we think the older design looks better!
+The latest of these is the E-PL9, which brings 4K video and better image stabilisation over the older model.
+That said, the E-PL8 is almost as good and that bit cheaper than the newer camera, this is still worth consideration as well.
+We think the older design looks better too!